Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 Main deck of the dahabiya with the dining area and chaises

 Most dahabiyas don’t have Wi-Fi or if they do, it is incredibly slow, so prepare for a digital detox.
 At first, I was slightly (but not very) concerned about missing emails, but by day two, I was living my best off-the-grid life.
-Besides, who needs Wi-Fi when you have ancient temples that have survived thousands of years?
-Trust me, I survived just fine with my husband (and my Kindle) for company.
+I survived just fine with my husband (and my Kindle) for company.

 The stops are half the fun of a dahabiya Nile cruise.
 My favorites were Kom Ombo and Edfu Temple, where you could wander ancient ruins without battling hordes of tourists.
 We also visited Gebel el-Silsila, El Kab, and an adorable Nile village where we got a taste of local life.
-Bring comfy shoes and be ready to walk—you don’t want to miss these spots.
+You don’t want to miss these spots!

 Kom Ombo temple in Egypt, one of my favorite excursions from the dahabiya